developer-zebra/developer-zebra-site/src/emdk-for-android/4-0/samples/gprs/index.md

 - EMDK for Android
 - An EMDK supported Android device

-For more information about setting up the EMDK please see the [EMDK Overview](/emdk-for-android/4-0/guide/about).
+For more information about setting up the EMDK please see the [EMDK Setup Guide](/emdk-for-android/4-0/guide/setup).

 ##Loading the Sample Application
 The following guide will walk you through setting up the EMDK samples in your IDE.